This FAQ post was written for WinCC OA version 3.16.

 S7 connections using “TIA Symbolic” can be merged into the new S7 Plus driver by using the “S7+ Migration” Panel from System Management.
-All other types of S7 connection have to be upgraded manually.
+All other types of S7 connections have to be upgraded manually.

 Can I use my S7 driver license to run the S7 Plus driver?

 No, because the S7 Plus driver uses another license keyword [s7plus].
-Nevertheless, there are up to 8 included connections possible even in case of invalidated license.
+Nevertheless, there are up to 8 included connections possible even in case of an invalidated license.

 Can I use TSPP with the S7 Plus driver?